powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v4.6.11 Fix: Suppress script error.
+Error occurred if Start Autoplay was never executed on a playlist being deleted.

+         Change: Default mpv options.
+Added: [--sid=no] Start mpv without displaying Closed Caption.

+         Add: Options being used with ffplay and mpv are now shown in: Set >>> Video Player

 ###  v4.6.08 Added to Home Help: